The Greater Manchester Police Traffic Network Section aim to;

-Core operational delivery is based on the three Road Policing Units located at Leigh, Hyde and Chadderton.
-The Units have geographic responsibility for areas within the force and are each headed by an inspector.
+Core operational delivery is based on the two Road Policing Units located at Eccles and Chadderton.
+The Units have geographic responsibility for areas within the force and they are headed by an inspector.
 Each RPU provides 24-hour cover and is responsible for providing initial response to serious and fatal road traffic collisions, attendance and investigation of non-life threatening collisions and supporting divisional and neighbourhood led operations.
 Each Unit also has responsibility for the motorway system that runs through their area.

 Traffic PCSOs are RPU based and support roads policing enforcement, collision scene preservation and have strong links with Neighbourhood Policing Teams to assist with local traffic related issues.

 This Unit is based at Eccles and provides 24-hour cover to attend, report and investigate fatal, serious and life threatening road traffic collisions.
 It was developed from national best practice and allows a specialist team of officers to provide a highly skilled response to these life-changing collisions.

 Working within the SCIU are Forensic Collision Reconstruction officers who are specialist investigators.
 They use their technical expertise to recover scene evidence in order to be able to reconstruct the circumstances of collisions.

 During investigations the Unit works closely with Greater Manchester’s Coroners and Crown Prosecution Service offices ensuring incidents are investigated in line with ACPO Road Death Investigation Manual guidelines.

 Automatic Number Plate Recognition: Tactical Vehicle Intercept Unit